emily-flambe/NestleBot-2020/README.md

 Here are the steps I have in mind:

-1) (Google image search)[https://pypi.org/project/Google-Images-Search/] for "Nestle", maybe randomly choosing one among a hard-coded list of brand or product names to search for
+1) [Google image search](https://pypi.org/project/Google-Images-Search/) for "Nestle", maybe randomly choosing one among a hard-coded list of brand or product names to search for

-2) Out of the top N search results, filter out any images that don't contain text using the (EAST image detector)[https://www.pyimagesearch.com/2018/08/20/opencv-text-detection-east-text-detector/] powered by (OpenCV)[https://opencv.org/].
+2) Out of the top N search results, filter out any images that don't contain text using the [EAST image detector](https://www.pyimagesearch.com/2018/08/20/opencv-text-detection-east-text-detector/) powered by [OpenCV](https://opencv.org/).
 This is a pretty coarse filter, but just to set expectations here, it is about as fancy as you should expect anything in this project to get.

 3) Compose a tweet.
 Combine the image with, I dunno,